marcogrimaldi29/marcogrimaldi29.github.io/_pages/cv.md

 toc_label: "Table of Contents"
 ---

-Hereunder you can find more granular details about my **work experience, education, skills, certifications, and languages**:
+Hereunder, you can find more comprehensive information about my **work experience, education, skills, certifications, and languages**:

 {:toc}